Tythos/dock2vm/README.md

 - [ ] Should be able to "host" from droplet (e.g., cloud-init; sshd; etc.)

-      - [ ] When spinning up droplet: `/dev/sda1: Can't lookup blockdev; mounting... on /sysroot failed: no such file; mounting root: failed; initramfs emergency recovery shell launched`

-      - [ ] May need to switch bootloaders from extlinux to grub?

 - [x] Should extend to Alpine

 - [ ] Should extend to NixOS w/ configuration parameterized